bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Turn back on the feature to select all dots when annotation is in URL, in getDotsBitFromStorage.
 * Lyric is in front of carousel when wiki selected.

-* M annotations
 * Make sure backstory and narrative tenses are correct.
+* Get rid of % in wikis

 * Pun annotations (going backwards)
     * 1 Odin